Alaaeldin Abouelkassem: Early life

 Abouelkassem was born on 25 November 1990 in Sétif, Algeria to an Egyptian father and an Algerian mother and moved to Egypt at the age of four.
-Growing up in Alexandria, he first became athletically involved in swimming and karate before beginning his training in fencing at age of eight in the city's Al-Selah Al-Sakandry club.
+Growing up in Alexandria, he first became athletically involved in swimming and karate before beginning his training in fencing aged eight in the city's Al-Selah Al-Sakandry club.
 After successes in the sport at a young age, he was forced to give it up upon entering the Arab Academy for Science and Technology and Maritime Transport, as the program was too demanding for him to pursue engineering studies and fencing.
 He was soon re-discovered by his former coach, Mohamed El-Sayed, who nominated him to join the national team.

 Career

 Abouelkassem's international career began in 2008, when he captured a gold medal in foil fencing at the African Junior Championships and bronze at the World Junior Fencing Championships in Italy, in addition to one third-place finish at the Junior Fencing World Cup.
 At the 2009 Junior Fencing World Cup, he earned another third-place win and followed up with gold one year later at the 2010 World Junior Fencing Championships.
 He earned his first World Cup medal as a senior, bronze, at the 2011 Fleuret de St-Petersbourg, and captured gold at the 2011 Pan Arab Games in the individual and team foil events.

-Abouelkassem qualified for the 2012 Summer Olympics and entered the individual foil event in the round of 32, defeating American Miles Chamley-Watson 15-10.
-He had the same result against Peter Joppich of Germany and Andrea Cassarà of Italy in the round of 16 and quarterfinals, respectively, before moving on to defeat Choi Byung-Chul of South Korea 15-12 in the semi-finals.
-Abouelkassem lost the gold medal match 13-15 to Lei Sheng of China, but the silver medal he won was the first Olympic fencing medal for a competitor representing an African nation.
-He also participated in the team foil event, where the British team eliminated the Egyptians by a score of 45-33 in the opening round.
+Abouelkassem qualified for the 2012 Summer Olympics and entered the individual foil event in the round of 32, defeating American Miles Chamley-Watson 15–10.
+He had the same result against Peter Joppich of Germany and Andrea Cassarà of Italy in the round of 16 and quarterfinals, respectively, before moving on to defeat Choi Byung-Chul of South Korea 15–12 in the semi-finals.
+Abouelkassem lost the gold medal match 13–15 to Lei Sheng of China, but the silver medal he won was the first Olympic fencing medal for a competitor representing an African nation.
+He also participated in the team foil event, where the British team eliminated the Egyptians by a score of 45–33 in the opening round.

 At the 2013 Mediterranean Games, Abouelkassem won a bronze medal in the individual foil.
 As of 2013, he is coached by Paul Kantorsky of Poland.
 At the 2015 African Games he won gold medals in the men's individual and team foil events.